anupkalburgi/olgish/docs/study_plan.md

 - [Data Structures Explained](https://www.hackerearth.com/practice/data-structures/hash-tables/basics-of-hash-tables/tutorial/)

+##### Tools
+- Install wing IDE
+- Visualize Code Execution - Very helpful when you have code and need to see how value of variables change and debug the code - http://pythontutor.com/visualize.html#mode=edit

 All coding will be in python.
 General Guide:
 1. Don't keep exploring your self if you are stuck ask the questions